BIGEYE TUNA (AHI)

 Current status: Hawaii bigeye tuna are being fished sustainably.
 Overfishing has been eliminated in the Hawaii fishery due to strict enforcement of bigeye catch quota.
 Overfishing is occurring in international fishery in the western and central Pacific.
 Population is not overfished.

-Visit the Pacific Bigeye Tuna page at NOAA’s FishWatch.gov for more information.
+Visit our Sustainability page and the Pacific Bigeye Tuna page at NOAA’s FishWatch.gov for more information.

 The FishWatch™ emblem is a registered trademark of the National Oceanic and Atmospheric Administration and is used with permission.